 "How do I prevent damp spots in the dairy barn and how do I lower the risk for diseases such as udder infections?"
 Questions that can have many dairy farmers scratching their heads And rightly so!
 In this article we discuss the importance of an optimal climate in dairy barns.

 Mastistis and other problems

 Mastitis, popularly called udder inflammation, costs a dairy farmer an average of 460 euros per lactating cow per year.
 In the first months after calving, this can even amount to more than 900 euros (Source: GD and Heikkila mastitis model).

-Damp stables offer a favourable climate for mastitis and other pathogenic agents.
-The number of germs and bacteria in the stall cover must be as low as possible.
+Damp barns create a climate in which mastitis and other pathogenic agents appear more.
+The number of germs and bacteria in the stalls must be as low as possible.
 Hygiene in the dairy barn is therefore very important.
 Optimum ventilation allows the stalls to dry well, which means that bacteria can multiply less quickly.
-Fewer bacteria in the stall means fewer bacteria on the teats and therefore less risk of udder infection.
+Fewer bacteria in the stall means fewer bacteria on the udders and therefore less risk of udder infection.